Parametric Shape Optimization of Flagellated Micro-Swimmers Using Bayesian Techniques: Conclusion and perspectives

 \section{Conclusion and perspectives}

-The implementation of a more general parametric optimization of shape has enabled the discovery of new optimal shapes for micro-swimmers, which were previously represented almost exclusively by ellipsoidal forms.
-The obtained characteristics provide a better understanding of the impact of the shapes of the heads and flagella, as well as their number, on micro-swimming performance.\\
+The implementation of a more general parametric optimization of shape has enabled the discovery of new optimal shapes for microswimmers, which were previously represented almost exclusively by ellipsoidal forms.
+The obtained characteristics provide a better understanding of the impact of the shapes of the heads and flagella, as well as their number, on microswimming performance.\\

-Future extensions of this work could lead to a better understanding of the forms of micro-swimmers that can be found in nature or improve the design of micro-robots.
-While our study has provided new results on the optimal shapes of flagellated micro-swimmers, many avenues for further exploration remain open.
+Future extensions of this work could lead to a better understanding of the forms of microswimmers that can be found in nature or improve the design of microrobots.
+While our study has provided new results on the optimal shapes of flagellated microswimmers, many avenues for further exploration remain open.
 For instance, incorporating advanced techniques such as machine learning, or different shape spaces as B-spline in \cite{Guo_Zhu_Liu_Bonnet_Veerapaneni_2021}, could reveal new optimal designs.
-Additionally, investigating more complex environments, such as swimmers immersed in viscoelastic fluids or accounting for the elasticity of the swimmer, holds significant potential, particularly in micro-robotics.
-This is especially relevant in the medical field, where micro-robots must navigate multiple fluids with varying complex characteristics (often non-Newtonian), which can cause significant reductions in swimming accuracy \cite{roboticsLi}.
-The methods presented in this paper could be instrumental in designing micro-robots that maintain their effectiveness in such challenging environments.\\
+Additionally, investigating more complex environments, such as swimmers immersed in viscoelastic fluids or accounting for the elasticity of the swimmer, holds significant potential, particularly in microrobotics.
+This is especially relevant in the medical field, where microrobots must navigate multiple fluids with varying complex characteristics (often non-Newtonian), which can cause significant reductions in swimming accuracy \cite{roboticsLi}.
+The methods presented in this paper could be instrumental in designing microrobots that maintain their effectiveness in such challenging environments.\\

-{\bf Supplementary Materials:} See supplementary materials (video files) available with the submission on arXiv for videos of the movements associated with the optimized swimmers and a race between the best swimmers and the reference swimmer.
+{\bf Supplemental Material:} See Supplemental Material (video files) available with the submission on arXiv for videos of the movements associated with the optimized swimmers and a race between the best swimmers and the reference swimmer.